Azure-Samples/communication-services-dotnet-quickstarts/AccessTokensWithCustomIdQuickstart/README.md

 The key points to observe:
 - A standard ACS identity is created first
-- Two BYODI identities are created using the same custom ID (`alice@contoso.com`)
+- Two custom identities are created using the same custom ID (`alice@contoso.com`)
-- Both BYODI calls return the **same identity ID**, demonstrating that custom IDs map consistently to the same ACS identity
+- Both custom identity calls return the **same identity ID**, demonstrating that custom IDs map consistently to the same ACS identity
-- An access token is successfully generated for the BYODI identity
+- An access token is successfully generated for the custom identity
 - All resources are properly cleaned up at the end

 ## What the Sample Does

 - Creates a standard ACS identity to demonstrate regular identity creation.
-- Demonstrates BYODI by creating a user with a custom ID (`alice@contoso.com`) and retrieving its details.
+- Demonstrates Access Tokens with Custom Id by creating a user with a custom ID (`alice@contoso.com`) and retrieving its details.
 - Validates that using the same custom ID returns the same ACS identity on subsequent calls.
-- Issues access tokens for BYODI identities with different scopes.
+- Issues access tokens for custom identities with different scopes.
 - Demonstrates proper resource cleanup by deleting created identities.

 ## Key Features Demonstrated